Is Dry Shampoo Really "Toxic"? Here’s What The Experts Want You To Know

 Using dry shampoo to get by without one wash is fine, Proudman told R29 recently, but if you’re doing it long term, the scalp may become imbalanced due to the product sitting there absorbing oil, sweat and skin cells.
 Proudman emphasises the importance of washing your hair regularly and thoroughly in between using dry shampoo.
 Additionally, prolonged use of dry shampoo can dry out the hair shaft, says Stewart, as its main job is to absorb the oil which keeps your hair strands shiny and moisturised.
 Put simply, dry shampoo doesn’t cause hair loss, but poor scalp health may contribute.
 Genetics, stress, poor diet and wearing your hair in certain styles are various factors which may lead to hair loss.
 If you’re experiencing hair loss and it’s getting you down, consider making an appointment with your GP or a trichologist for advice.

 Overall, the expert consensus is that there is no need to worry about dry shampoo causing harm, but being vigilant is key.
 If you’re purchasing dry shampoo, make sure it is from a reputable brand and retailer and when using dry shampoo in an aerosol can, ensure you are in a well ventilated area.
 If you’d rather steer clear of aerosols altogether, opt for a powder dry shampoo instead.
-Beauty editors extol the virtues of Bumble and bumble Pret A Powder, £26, which you can shake into your roots.
-Also try Act & Acre 6-ingredient Plant-Based Dry Shampoo, £24, which enlists rice tapioca powder to tackle oil.
-Lastly, R29 rates Klorane Eco Friendly Dry Shampoo with Oat Milk, £11.50, with corn and rice starch.
+Beauty editors extol the virtues of Bumble and bumble Pret A Powder, $51, which you can shake into your roots.
+Also try Act & Acre 6-ingredient Plant-Based Dry Shampoo, $43.63, which enlists rice tapioca powder to tackle oil.
+Lastly, R29 rates Klorane Eco-Friendly Dry Shampoo with Oat Milk, $16.99, with corn and rice starch.
 Dry shampoo is a mainstay yet.